ros2/design/articles/150_roslaunch.md

 How Composable nodes are registered is not defined by this document.
 Instead, the container process is responsible for knowing how to find nodes it is asked to load.
 For example, a container process might use pluginlib for rclcpp nodes, or python entry points for rclpy nodes.

-##### Duplicate Node Handling

-If a container process is asked to load a node with a full node name matching an existing node, then it must reject the request.

 ## Event Subsystem